 Section 8.
 Electronic Communications.
 Member meetings may be held via telephone conference call, similar form of telecommunications, or any technology available which would permit all participants to simultaneously communicate and effectively participate.

 Section 9.
 Voting.
-Voting by ballot, proxy, mail, e-mail or other electronic means on any matter before the voting members shall be permitted to the full extent allowed by applicable law (e.g., the not-for-profit corporation act or similar law governing the operation of not-forprofit corporations in the Chapter’s state of incorporation) (“Law”).
+Voting by ballot, proxy, mail, e-mail or other electronic means on any matter before the Chapter Members shall be permitted to the full extent allowed by applicable law (e.g., the not-for-profit corporation act or similar law governing the operation of not-for-profit corporations in the Chapter’s state of incorporation) (“Law”).
 A ballot, mail, e-mail or electronic vote may only be called by the Chapter Board of Directors.
-In order for a mail, e-mail or electronic vote to be valid (i) the action must be approved by a majority of voting members casting votes; (ii) the number of voting members casting votes must be sufficient to constitute a quorum had such action been taken at a meeting; and/or (iii) such other requirements as may be required by Law must be satisfied.
+In order for a mail, e-mail or electronic vote to be valid (i) the action must be approved by a majority of Chapter Members casting votes; (ii) the number of Chapter Members casting votes must be sufficient to constitute a quorum had such action been taken at a meeting; and/or (iii) such other requirements as may be required by Law must be satisfied.

 Section 10.
 Minutes.
-The Chapter will maintain minutes of all meetings of the voting members and provide copies of those minutes to the Society on an annual basis, or more often upon request.
+The Chapter will maintain minutes of all meetings of the Chapter Members and provide copies of those minutes to the Society on an annual basis, or more often upon request.

 ARTICLE V